 I’m licensed to practice as a clinical psychologist in Rhode Island, Massachusetts, and New York.
-I’ve completed rigorous training in divorce mediation, and I’m a member of the American Association of Mediators.
+I’ve completed rigorous training in divorce mediation, and I’m a member of the Rhode Island Mediators Association.
 By experience, I am a skillful life coach.

 Earlier in my clinical career, I was admissions director at the Pederson-Krag mental health center in Huntington, N.Y.
 Later, I was a consulting staff psychologist at Woonsocket’s Landmark Medical Center, and at its affiliate, Rehabilitation Hospital of Rhode Island, I led psychotherapy groups for patients coping with return-to-work issues and fibromyalgia.

 Before becoming Dr. Ann Frank, psychologist, I was an award-winning reporter and columnist for the Fort Lauderdale News and Sun-Sentinel in Florida.
 In recent years, I wrote a weekly self-help column, “Frankly Speaking,” for the Valley Breeze newspapers in Northern Rhode Island.